ShiRo926/SA-Community-Beta-Fixes/README.md

-# SA-Community-Beta-Fixes
+# SA-Community-Classic-Imprevements
-SACBF also known as San Andreas Community Beta Fixes which it aims to restore beta features and improves the game a bit, fitting into modern systems.
+SACBF also known as San Andreas Community Beta Fixes which it aims to restore some of the beta features and improves the game a bit, fitting into modern systems.
 This is intended for CCF as it's DLC.
 (See releases tab for more details.)

 Patch Notes: